 Medications used to treat migraines fall into two broad categories:

 - Pain-relieving medications.
 Also known as acute or abortive treatment, these types of drugs are taken during migraine attacks and are designed to stop symptoms that have already begun.

-on a daily basis, to reduce the frequency or severity of migraines.
+- Preventive medications.
+These types of drugs are taken regularly, often on a daily basis, to reduce the frequency or severity of migraines.